-On this page you'll find a summary of mentors' responsibilities when working with students.
+On this page you'll find a summary of supervisors' and assessors' responsibilities when working with operating department practitioner (ODP) students.

-As a mentor, it is important to ensure that students:
+As a supervisor or assessor, it is important to ensure that student ODPs:

 At the same time, we do acknowledge that students have responsibilities.
 These are clearly stated in their practice assessment booklets.

 The assessment process must contain the following stages: